learn-co-curriculum/dsc-roc-curves-and-auc/README.md

 $$ \text{FPR} = \frac{\text{FP}}{\text{FP}+\text{TN}}$$

 When training a classifier, the best performing models will have an ROC curve that hugs the upper left corner of the graph.
-A classifier with 50-50 accuracy is deemed 'worthless'; this is no better then random guessing, as in the case of a coin flip.
+A classifier with 50-50 accuracy is deemed 'worthless'; this is no better than random guessing, as in the case of a coin flip.

 <img src="./images/Image_144_ROC.png" width="400">